 To post that information, do they need to be a member?

-No. Everyone who joins my site gets two free months of access to the subscription section to try it out before they decide if they want to pay $2 a month.
+No. Everyone who joins my site gets thirty days of free access to the subscription section to try it out before they decide if they want to pay $2 a month.

 For a wine already on your site, does it cost anything to post a bottle or label shot?